Resources at the National Library of Scotland

 Golf collection highlights

-Highlights from our modern golf collections, which can be ordered through Library Search, include:
+Highlights from our modern golf collections, which can be ordered through the main catalogue, include:

 - 'A history of the Royal & Ancient Golf Club, St Andrews: from 1754-1900', by H S C Everard [Library shelfmark: NF.1202.c.5]